RfidResearchGroup/proxmark3/doc/hid_downgrade.md

 3. Connect to the wifi network the ESPKEY and navigate to `192.168.1.1` for the interface
 4. Scan your credential on the reader
 5. Open `log.txt` and copy the binary string WITHOUT the preamble
-6. Use the above instructions and encode the binary wiegand data to a iCLASS card using PM3
+6. Use `hf iclass encode --bin <COPIED BINARY STRING> --ki 0` to encode the PACS payload to a iClass legacy card

 # Write ProxII credential to a T5577